NYPD veteran convicted of assaulting officer in Capitol riot

 Rathbun’s body camera captured Webster shouting profanities and insults before they made any physical contact.
 Webster said he was attending his first political protest as a civilian and expressing his free speech rights when he yelled at officers behind a row of bike racks.

 The body camera video shows that Webster slammed one of the bike racks at Rathbun before the officer reached out with an open left hand and struck the right side of Webster’s face.
-Webster said it felt like he had been hit by a freight train.
+Webster said it felt as though he had been hit by a freight train.

 “It was a hard hit, and all I wanted to do was defend myself,” Webster said.